AlessandroGhiotto/nmpde-wave-equation/README.md

 ## Analysis notebooks

-The `analysis/` folder contains Jupyter notebooks that read the CSVs produced by the sweep scripts.
+The `analysis/` folder contains Jupyter notebooks that read the `.csv` files produced by the Python scripts.

 | Notebook                                | Content                                                                                                                        |
 | --------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |